openrndr/openrndr-template/README.md

  - `./gradlew run -Popenrndr.application=foo.bar.MyProgramKt` runs `src/main/kotlin/foo/bar/myProgram.kt` (assuming `package foo.bar` is used in myProgram.kt)
  - `./gradlew shadowJar` creates an executable platform specific jar file with all dependencies.
 Run the resulting program by typing `java -jar build/libs/openrndr-template-1.0.0-all.jar` in a terminal from the project root.
 If your project contains multiple `main` methods, specify which one to run with `java -cp build/libs/openrndr-template-1.0.0-all.jar MyProgramKt`, where `MyProgramKt` can also be `foo.bar.MyProgramKt` if it's in the package `foo.bar`.
  - `./gradlew jpackageZip` creates a zip with a stand-alone executable for the current platform (requires Java 17 or newer).
 Run it like this: `cd build/jpackage/openrndr-application/ && bin/openrndr-application`.
- - `./gradlew dependencyUpydates` checks whether any dependencies have newer versions.
+ - `./gradlew dependencyUpdates` checks whether any dependencies have newer versions.
+ - `./gradlew openrndrRelease` switches to the latest release version of OPENRNDR and ORX.
+ - `./gradlew openrndrSonatypeSnapshot` switches to the latest snapshot version of OPENRNDR and ORX.
+ - `./gradlew openrndrLocalSnapshot` switches to a locally installed snapshot version of OPENRNDR and ORX.

 ## Tips and issues